AN 7.67. The Simile of the Fort

 (2) Just like a king’s frontier fort has much rice and barley stored up for the delight, relief, and comfort of its inhabitants, and in order to ward off foreigners, noble disciples—for their own delight, relief, and comfort, and in order to reach extinguishment—when the moving and holding subside, attain the second jhana, where the mind is confident within and at one, not moving or holding on, so there is just delight and bliss caused by the unification.

-(4) Just like a king’s frontier fort has many medicaments stored up for the delight, relief, and comfort of its inhabitants, and in order to ward off foreigners, noble disciples—for their own delight, relief, and comfort, and in order to reach extinguishment—when the bliss is abandoned, attain the fourth jhana—the purification of alertness and even-mindedness—where, since pain was abandoned, and earlier happiness and unhappiness ended too, there is just a neutral sensation.
+(4) Just like a king’s frontier fort has many medicaments stored up for the delight, relief, and comfort of its inhabitants, and in order to ward off foreigners, noble disciples—for their own delight, relief, and comfort, and in order to reach extinguishment—when the bliss is abandoned, attain the fourth jhana—the purification of mindfulness and even-mindedness—where, since pain was abandoned, and earlier happiness and unhappiness ended too, there is just a neutral sensation.

 Those are the four jhanas—elevated states of mind and blissful abidings in this very life—which they obtain as they please, without trouble or difficulty.